russgray/basildoncoder_blog/content/Turbocharging-.Net-Webservice-Clients.md

 advantage to getting hold of up-to- the-millisecond information.

-To put that in context, the [Digg Effect][5] is estimated to peak at around [6K-8K hits][6] per hour as I write in December 2007, which translates to a piffling couple of hits per second (8000 / 60 / 60 = 2.2).
-Even a more extreme prediction of [50K hits per hour][7] is only around 14 hits per second, so we're talking about handling three orders of magnitude more requests than Digg generates.
+To put that in context, the [Digg Effect][5] is estimated to peak at around 6K-8K hits per hour as I write in December 2007, which translates to a piffling couple of hits per second (8000 / 60 / 60 = 2.2).
+Even a more extreme prediction of [50K hits per hour][6] is only around 14 hits per second, so we're talking about handling three orders of magnitude more requests than Digg generates.